fsmMLK/inkscapeLogicGates/README.md

 # Usage

-This extension is presented in two tabs, **Logic gates** and  **Signals and Expressions**.
-The extension has two modes of operation.
+This extension is presented in three tabs, **Logic gates**, **Latch and F.F.** and  **Signals and Expressions**.
+The extension has three modes of operation.
 Depending on which tab is on top, the extension will create different elements in your document as soon as you click on `Apply` button (or check `live preview`).
 The modes are

   1- If `Logic gates` tab is on top, then the extension is set to draw logic gates

+  2- If `Latch and F.F.` tab is on top, then the extension is set to draw Latches and Flip-flops

-  2- If `Signals and Expressions` tab is on top, then the extension is ready to create signals and/or boolean expressions.
+  3- If `Signals and Expressions` tab is on top, then the extension is ready to create signals and/or boolean expressions.

 ### Logic Gates tab